parthmern/dbms/09_Sql query/readme.md

 -- Q-33.
 Write an SQL query to determine the nth (say n=5) highest salary from a table. select * from worker order by salary desc LIMIT 4,1;

+-- Q-34.
+Write an SQL query to determine the 5th highest salary without using LIMIT keyword. select salary from worker w1
+WHERE 4 = (
+SELECT COUNT(DISTINCT (w2.salary))
+from worker w2
+where w2.salary >= w1.salary
+);

+-- Q-35.
+Write an SQL query to fetch the list of employees with the same salary.
+-- using JOIN without join
+select w1.* from worker w1, worker w2 where w1.salary = w2.salary and w1.worker_id != w2.worker_id;

+-- Q-36.
+Write an SQL query to show the second highest salary from a table using sub-query. select max(salary) from worker where salary not in (select max(salary) from worker);

+-- Q-37.
+Write an SQL query to show one row twice in results from a table. select * from worker
+UNION ALL
+select * from worker ORDER BY worker_id;

+-- Q-39.
+Write an SQL query to fetch the first 50% records from a table. select * from worker where worker_id <= ( select count(worker_id)/2 from worker);

+-- Q-42.
+Write an SQL query to show the last record from a table. select * from worker where worker_id = (select max(worker_id) from worker);

+-- Q-43.
+Write an SQL query to fetch the first row of a table. select * from worker where worker_id = (select min(worker_id) from worker);

 ------------------------------------------------------

 ```